Some posts contain compensated links. Please read this disclaimer for more info.

 The weather inland is a lot less welcoming, especially in winter.
 I fondly remember driving my things from the UK to Hvar in January 2003, for example.
 Having driven through the snow along the old road from Zagreb, the descent to Split with its greenery, sun, islands, palm trees and sea is a memory I will never forget.

-Winters in continental Croatia are COLD, and temperatures can plummet to below -30 C in extreme years.
-In general things are not that cold, however, and snow tends to come for a few weeks in January, with night temperatures lower than -10 C relatively rare.
+Winters in continental Croatia are COLD, and temperatures have plummeted rarely to below -30 C in extreme years (if you look more carefully, you’ll notice that the last time that happened was in 2003, which is the winter I mentioned before!).
+In general, things are not that cold, however, and snow tends to come for a few weeks in January, with night temperatures lower than -10 C relatively rare.
 Bring gloves, a hat and a warm jacket and you will be more than fine.

 Summer temperatures in continental Croatia are much more agreeable, and they often match those on the coast.
 While most tourists head to the coast, a summer on the Danube under blue skies is equally agreeable.